LiteraLingo-Workspace/LiteraLingo_H4I_Project/README.md

 # Install dependencies
 npm i

-# Add the appropriate environment variables
+# Add the appropriate environment variables in the .env file

 # For NEXTAUTH_SECRET, run the following in the terminal and paste the output
 openssl rand -base64 32